ris2002/ris2002/Readme.md

 - **Software Engineer**, Reva Solutions (Hyderabad) — Aug 2024 to Aug 2025.
 Built LangChain RAG pipelines over the SAM.GOV federal contracts API, and a ServiceNow ↔ OpenText enterprise integration (REST, OAuth 2.0).
 - **BTech, Information Technology**, CBIT Hyderabad — 2020 to 2024

-I use AI assistants heavily while building, the way most engineers now do — and I go back and rebuild the parts I can't explain.
 Ask me about any file in these repos.

 ---

 📫 [LinkedIn](https://linkedin.com/in/rishilboddula) · rb25abl@herts.ac.uk · Based in the UK, with full right to work via the Graduate Route from 2027